extratone/bilge/Drafts/Software Thanksgiving.md

 > Typora is a Markdown editor with left sidebar file sorting, very much like Bear (several available themes can make it look actually identical, in fact,) but without its native iCloud-based file syncing.
 It is cross-platform, open-source, and definitely more powerful, though.

+The Typora theming community has been especially on-point, as of late.
+In the screenshot embedded above, it's wearing the Slate variation of [H16nning's Gitbook theme](https://theme.typora.io/theme/Gitbook/), which is by far the most beautiful configuration I've yet to see the editor in.

 ### 4. [GIMP](https://www.gimp.org/)

 The GNU Image Manipulation Program - which just celebrated its [*25th* anniversary](https://www.gimp.org/news/2020/11/21/25-years-of-gimp/) last week - is one of the most powerful tools in its space and perhaps *the* number one exemplary example of open source software to cite when explaining the concept for the first time.
 I have used it my entire creative life for all manner of tasks and evangelized it plenty, but it wasn't until I [returned to college](https://www.davidblue.wtf/college-return/) this Fall and took advantage of Adobe's student discounts that I had an opportunity to thoroughly explore its proprietary nemesis, Photoshop.

 <iframe width="auto" height="auto" src="https://www.youtube.com/embed/CezNvZ-TQlY?controls=0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 What I found was indeed a very powerful piece of software, albeit as arrogant as ever in its stubborn commitment to the original keyboard shortcuts set by default and other legacy artifacts, though not one I would compare to GIMP, necessarily.
 This shouldn't be breaking news: as far as I know, there are billions of posts comparing the two going back to [the beginning of the written word](https://www.wired.com/1998/03/a-thrifty-photoshop-built-for-the-web/).
-My personal conclusion: I can accomplish much more, much faster with GIMP in every single one of my own use cases.
+My personal conclusion: **I can accomplish much more, much faster with GIMP** in every single one of my own use cases.

 ### 5. [Audacity](https://www.audacityteam.org/)